 Buddhism has no supreme god that sits in judgment on human beings.

 Therefore, Buddhism has no sacred texts that are the word of a supreme God.

-Buddhism recognizes that the Great Chain of Being does not end with us humans, i.e., the human dharma realm is not the highest dharma realm (it's the fifth of ten, according to the Mahayana school.
+Buddhism recognizes that the Great Chain of Being does not end with us humans, i.e., the human dharma realm is not the highest dharma realm.
+It's the fifth of ten, according to the Mahayana school.

 Buddhism has no gurus, no one to worship, no quarrel with science and nothing to fear from past or future scientific developments.

 Buddhism respects the great teacher who was known as The Buddha, The Enlightened One, but does not worship him.

 As we progress through this course, we'll understand what happened when Moses went up to the top of Mt.
 Sinai and conversed with a bush that was burning but not consumed by fire.

 Every visitor to this website who practices the ten steps of this course with diligence will climb that same mountain and have the same conversation with the same burning bush.

 Those who just read through this website out of casual curiosity won't experience what Moses experienced, but even they will find out what happened because we reveal it near the end of the course.